tcyrus/sq-ssh-tool/README.md

 ### Note

 This is a work in progress.
-The output seems to have some variation (probably due to some encoding quirks + sequoia signature salts), but the public key of a round trip conversion appears to match.
+The output seems to have some variation (encoding quirks + sequoia signature salts), but the public key of a round trip conversion matches.

 You can attach the converted key to your existing primary key / cert using either [GnuPG](https://security.stackexchange.com/a/160847) or [Sequoia](https://book.sequoia-pgp.org/sq_subkey.html#generating-new-subkeys).